princessetowe/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

+This directory conatins a header file and tasks for project 0x05-pointers_arrays_strings

-Task 0: A function that takes a pointer to an int as parameter and updates the value it points to to 98.
+main.h: Header file containing the prototypes for each task Task 0: A function that takes a pointer to an int as parameter and updates the value it points to to 98.
 Task 1: A function that swaps the values of two integers.
 Task 2: A function that prints a string.